Tyson Degenhart

-Tyson Degenhart (born October 13, 2002) is an American professional basketball player for the Raptors 905 of the NBA G League.
+Tyson Degenhart (/ˈdeɪˌginhɑ:rt/ DAY-gin-hart; born October 13, 2002) is an American professional basketball player for the Raptors 905 of the NBA G League.
 He played college basketball for the Boise State Broncos of the Mountain West Conference.

 Early life and high school

 Degenhart grew up in Spokane, Washington and attended Mt.
 Spokane High School.
 He led Mt.
 Spokane High School to their first WIAA 3A state championship game in school history as a sophomore, averaging 19.3 points per game.
 Degenhart was a two-time Greater Spokane League Player of the Year honoree.
 He committed to play college basketball at Boise State during his junior season.

 College career

 Degenhart averaged 9.9 points and 3.9 rebounds per game in his first season with the Boise State Broncos and was named the Mountain West Conference Freshman of the Year.
 As a sophomore, he averaged 14.1 points per game.
 He repeated as a first-team All-Mountain West selection after averaging 16.7 points and 6.2 rebounds during his junior season.
 As a senior, Degenhart averaged 18.3 points, 6.1 rebounds and 1.6 assists per game while shooting 52.6 percent from the floor.
 He finished as Boise State's all-time leading scorer with 2,037 points.
 Degenhart led the Broncos to an appearance in the inaugural College Basketball Crown tournament.